Wuzhishan Mountain Range - Jiantan Mountain Qingshan Trail

 Wuzhishan Mountain Range - Jiantan Mountain Qingshan Trail Introduction

-Jiantan Mountain has an elevation of 153 meters and is located in the Yuanshan Scenic Area in Shilin District, Taipei City.
+Jiantan Mountain, with an elevation of 153 meters, is located in the Yuanshan Scenic Area in the Shilin District of Taipei City.
 It is the northern ridge behind the Grand Hotel and is the closest small mountain to the city center of Taipei.
-By following the ridge trail, you can easily reach other peaks, making for a leisurely hike with great transportation advantages.
-The entrance to the Jiantan Mountain Trail is located next to the Jiantan bus stop on Section 4 of Zhongshan North Road.
-This area was formerly a military restricted zone and security forest, thus preserving natural forest patterns and ecological plants quite well.
-The trail is lined with many artificially planted vegetation and economic plants, creating a vibrant green charm.
-This trail has become a popular place for citizens to exercise in the morning, and "the old place" along the ridge is a well-known fitness spot.
-Along the way, you can enjoy views of the Grand Hotel and Keelung River Riverside Park.
-The trail ends at Lane 165, Tongbei Street in Dazhi, and it is an easy-access suburban mountain trail.
-The beauty of Jiantan Mountain increases at night, and the night view of the Jiantan Mountain Trail is very popular.
-Standing at the high point, you can appreciate the bustling city lights and occasionally see planes flying low across the starry sky, exciting mountain enthusiasts who come here to enjoy night hiking and often see more visitors than in the daytime.
-This contributes to its charm, becoming more beautiful and lively as night falls.
-"Taipei's Heart" – Hiking here is not difficult at all, especially entering from Jiantan Mountain.
-Starting from Jiantan MRT Station, you can easily find the trailhead; if you're taking the bus, the entrance is right next to Jiantan bus stop, and you only need to ascend a few steps to enter the green mountains.
-Along the way, you will see rest areas and pavilions, allowing for a leisurely pace as you explore.
-Jiantan Mountain is the closest small mountain to the city center, and you are surely familiar with it.
-Whether traveling on the Tamsui Line toward Tamsui or entering Taipei City via the highway, the majestic Grand Hotel atop the mountain is unmissable, rising amidst a sea of lush green peaks that is Jiantan Mountain.
-Because this area was previously a military restricted zone and security forest, the natural forest has been preserved, with dense forests lining the trail.
-The trees are unaffected by human interference and show off their most beautiful forms, allowing the species that inhabit the area to thrive.
-If you look up, you might see squirrels leaping through the trees, or the colorful Taiwan whistling thrush and the charming little green-backed tit, which are common birds in this area.
-Although the original mountain forest has changed due to human development after the military restrictions were lifted, the trail still features plenty of artificially planted horticultural plants and economic plants, and the charming green mountain path remains.
-Nowadays, Jiantan Mountain has become one of the important places for morning exercise for Taipei residents, with "the old place" along the ridge being a familiar fitness spot.
-Various early risers' clubs, hiking groups, and badminton societies are lined along the trail, creating a remarkable spectacle and turning it into an urban park nestled in the mountains, resembling a "living room" for the public.
-Seniors gather here like a KTV club, with some singing karaoke passionately, others playing Mahjong, and of course, chatting and enjoying tea is commonplace.
-After becoming "more accessible," Jiantan Mountain has become very lively.
-With a majestic view, hiking while being embraced by singing creates an unforgettable experience, contrasting with the continuous sound of cicadas on the trail—who will win, the eastern or western team?
-Setting aside such spectacles, don't forget to appreciate the beautiful scenery around you.
-One delightful aspect of hiking Jiantan Mountain is the ability to stand atop the mountain and watch planes take off and land.
-Toward Shih Chien University, there is a viewing area called the "Watching Area," offering an unobstructed view that is sure to satisfy you.
-If you head toward the wooden plank road close to the summit, the scenery becomes even richer.
-The striking design of Dazhi Bridge and the iconic Taipei 101 skyscraper become focal points in your view.
-The full panorama of Dajia Riverside Park is visible here, with greenery created after the Keelung River was redirected, along with the "Wishing Fountain," which sprays every half hour, and the city's first fishing rod-style bridge, Dazhi Bridge, as well as the command station and surrounding square for the annual dragon boat races, all making you feel refreshed as you stop to admire the views.
-Of course, both day and night, the Grand Hotel is also an unmissable viewing point.
-Its nightlife remains popular, having its unique charm.
-Standing on the hillside, you can gaze toward the Taipei cityscape, see the fountain and green riverbanks to the left, and catch a glimpse of the shimmering Keelung River and the distant Guanyin Mountain on the right.
-Simultaneously enjoying the vibrant city lights and the serene night ambiance is incomparable, especially if a plane happens to fly through the starry sky—it's a viewing delight you won't find elsewhere.
-Just by taking a short walk, you can feast your eyes on such dazzling natural beauty—how could you possibly stay at home?
+Walking leisurely along the ridge trail, one can reach other mountains, making it an easy hike, and it has the advantage of convenient transportation.
+The trailhead of the Jiantan Mountain Green Trail is located next to the Jiantan bus stop on Section 4 of Zhongshan North Road.
+This area was once a military restricted zone and security forest, so the natural forest characteristics and ecological plants are well preserved.
+The trail is lined with various artificially planted vegetation and economic plants, filling the path with vibrant green charm.
+This trail has become a popular spot for morning exercise among locals.
+The "Old Place" along the ridge line is a well-known fitness spot.
+Along the way, visitors can enjoy views of the Grand Hotel and the Keelung River Riverside Park.
+The trail ends at Alley 165, Tongbei Street in Dazhi, making it an easy-going suburban mountain trail.
+As night falls, the scenery of Jiantan Mountain becomes even more beautiful.
+The popularity of the night view along the Jiantan Mountain Green Trail remains consistently high, drawing many visitors to enjoy the vibrant city lights from the viewpoint, where low-flying planes occasionally pass by the starry sky, exciting hikers.
+Combining the gourmet street food of Shilin Night Market with an evening hike, more people come here for nighttime walks than during the day, which adds to its allure as it becomes more beautiful and lively at night.
+In the heart of Taipei, climbing is truly not difficult, especially from Jiantan Mountain's entrance.
+Departing from Jiantan MRT Station, one can easily find the trailhead; for bus riders, the entrance is right next to the Jiantan bus station.
+Ascending the steps leads directly into the lush mountain forest.
+Along the way, there are resting areas and pavilions, allowing for leisurely stops, and before long, one can complete their first experience on the trail.
+Jiantan Mountain is the closest small mountain to the city center, and it will surely not be unfamiliar to you.
+Whether coming from the Tamsui Line towards Tamsui or entering the Taipei city area from the freeway, the majestic Grand Hotel atop the mountain is visible, nestled among the lush green hills of Jiantan Mountain.
+Since this area was previously a military restricted zone and security forest, the natural forest landscape has been preserved, creating a dense forest along the path.
+The trees are free from human interference, showcasing their most beautiful forms, allowing nearby species to thrive.
+Looking up, you might even spot squirrels jumping between the trees, as well as the vividly colored Taiwan barbet and the small, green oriental white-eye, which are common birds in the area.
+Although the original forest has changed due to human development after the military restrictions were lifted, the trail still features many artificially planted horticultural and economic plants, maintaining the trail's green charm.
+Today, Jiantan Mountain has become an important venue for morning exercise among Taipei citizens, with the ridge's "Old Place" being a familiar fitness hub.
+Various morning sports groups, hiking clubs, and badminton societies line the trail, creating a vibrant scene resembling an urban park nestled in the mountains, almost like a "living room" for the public.
+Senior citizens use this space as a KTV club, some sing karaoke passionately, while others play mahjong, and of course, chatting and enjoying tea is commonplace.
+The lively Jiantan Mountain, post-accessibility, has certainly become a bustling place.
+As you continue forward among the crowd enveloped in song, it is an unforgettable hiking experience.
+Compared to the continuous sounds of cicadas along the trail, it's hard to tell which team prevails, the East or West?
+Setting aside such wonders for a moment, don’t forget to look up and admire the beautiful scenery around you.
+One appealing aspect of climbing Jiantan Mountain is the opportunity to stand atop the mountain and watch planes take off and land.
+Toward the direction of Shih Chien University, there's a viewpoint known as the "Observation Deck" preferred by hikers, which offers an unobstructed, expansive view that will definitely satisfy you.
+If you proceed towards the boardwalk near the mountain summit, the scenery becomes even richer.
+The distinctive design of the Dazhi Bridge and the iconic Taipei 101 skyscraper are visually striking focal points.
+The entire view of Dajia Riverside Park is visible, along with the green spaces created after the Keelung River was straightened, the "Fountain of Hope" that sprays every half hour on the hour, and the first cable-stayed bridge in Taipei, the Dazhi Bridge.
+Additionally, the command platform for the annual dragon boat races and the surrounding plaza provide a refreshing moment of relaxation as you pause to enjoy the views.
+Naturally, the Grand Hotel, which is the focus of attention both day and night, is also an unmissable spot for appreciating the scenery.
+Its nighttime popularity remains consistently high due to its unique appeal.
+Standing on the hillside, you can gaze out over the city of Taipei, looking left at the riverside park's fountains and green embankments, while on the right, you can vaguely see the shimmering surface of the Keelung River and, even further, Guanyin Mountain.
+Enjoying the bustling city lights combined with the serene night atmosphere, if a plane happens to fly over the starry sky, that creates an incomparable private viewing experience.
+Taking a short trip can bring you such stunning and rich scenery; how could you possibly want to stay home?

 Recommended Hotel Bookings